erinijapranckeviciene/chipseqt/README.md

-#chipseqt; some R functions for analysis of chipseq peaks
+#chipseqt; some R functions for analysis of chipseq peaks,
+to determine transcription factor (TF) binding motifs and preferred colocation distances of pairs of TF motifs.